Connect with others who understand.

 Important Lifestyle Changes

-• Maintaining a healthy weight to improve treatment outcomes and reduce the risk of cardiovascular disease, diabetes, and liver disease
+• Maintaining a healthy weight — Weight loss can also help improve treatment outcomes and reduce the risk of cardiovascular disease, diabetes, and liver disease.

-• Getting regular exercise to improve your physical and mental health and reduce the risk of cardiovascular disease and other comorbidities
+• Exercising regularly — Exercise improves your physical and mental health and reduces the risk of cardiovascular disease and other comorbidities.

 Do you have questions about psoriasis and life expectancy?
-Share your experiences or questions in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 References